-For the first time, in Release 4.0, the income components for non-respondents within responding households have also been imputed.
-However, the approach to imputing these components differs from the approach used for responding persons.
-For non-responding persons, the income totals were imputed first and then the income components were taken from that same donor.
-These components and totals are available on the enumerated person file (along with the components and totals for responding persons).
+The income components for non-respondents within responding households have also been imputed.
+Where a Little and Su imputation could be obtained for a component, this was used.
+However, for some cases, the Little and Su method could not be used (such as a non-responding new entrant in the latest wave).
+For these cases, the income totals were imputed first and then the income components were taken from the same donor.
+The components and totals for non-respondents are available on the enumerated person file (along with the components and totals for responding persons).

-Therefore, for the first time, imputed components and totals are available at the household level on the household file.
+Imputed components and totals are also available at the household level on the household file.